 For admission to the Master of Science in Electrical Engineering program, you should have been in good standing at your last institution.

 You'll also need to satisfy the following requirements:

-- A bachelor's degree in Electrical or Computer Engineering from an ABET accredited engineering program in the USA.
+- A bachelor's degree in electrical or computer engineering from an ABET accredited engineering program in the United States.

 - A minimum grade point average of 2.85 (based on 4.0 scale) in the last 60 semester (90 quarter) units of technical course work.

-The program is fully asynchronous, which means that international students are able to enroll and complete the coursework on their schedule, regardless of which timezone they’re in.
+The program is fully asynchronous.
+This means that if you’re an international student, you can also enroll and complete the coursework on your schedule, regardless of which time zone you’re in.

 - A Bachelor’s degree in Electrical, Electronics, Instrumentation, or Computer Engineering from a recognized engineering program.

 - An equivalent grade point average of 3.0 (based on 4.0 scale) or higher in all technical course work.